laurengus17/skyfort_heroku_repo/README.md

 Start to finish took me around 7 hours.

+Remaining Heroku bug that shows up:
-Fighting a Heroku bug - when shrinking the screen the image animation glitches.
+     - when shrinking the screen the image animation glitches.

 Since I am not building the navbar or footer I just added placeholder space.